How will the coronavirus affect people with pancreatic cancer?

-Speak to your medical team about what these measures might mean for your treatment.
-Each situation will be specific to the individual person, and your doctor or nurse can talk through what it means for you.
-Some treatment may be changed or delayed to try to reduce the risk of you getting unwell from coronavirus.
+Speak to your medical team about what coronavirus might mean for your treatment.
+Each situation will be specific to the individual person, and different GP surgeries and hospitals will be doing things slightly differently.
+Your doctor or nurse can talk through what it means for you.

 The NHS may provide support remotely where possible – for example by telephone, email or Skype.
-Some hospital appointments may be postponed or cancelled, so confirm your appointment before travelling to the hospital.
+Some hospital appointments may be changed, so confirm your appointment before travelling to the hospital.

 Read more about what treatment and appointments may be like at the moment in our blog.

 Be aware that if you have pancreatic cancer you may be at risk of getting unwell from coronavirus.
-You are advised to bear this in mind when thinking about forming a support bubble or extended household.
-People who are shielding are advised not to form support bubbles or extended households.
+You are advised to bear this in mind when thinking about forming a support bubble.

 We are part of the One Cancer Voice group of cancer charities that are working together to provide information about coronavirus and cancer.